neondatabase/website/content/docs/guides/vercel.md

 - A [Vercel account](https://vercel.com).
 - A Vercel project.
 If you do not have one, see [Creating a project](https://vercel.com/docs/concepts/projects/overview#creating-a-project), in the _Vercel documentation_.
 - The integration initially sets the `DATABASE_URL` and `DATABASE_URL_UNPOOLED`environment variables for your Vercel **Production** and **Development** environments.
 When you create a preview deployment, the integration will also set these variables for your **Preview** environment.
-Make sure these variables do not already exist in your Vercel project settings.
+Variables of the same name will be overwritten.
 To use different Postgres variables with the Neon integration, see [Manage Vercel environment variables](#manage-vercel-environment-variables).

 To add the integration:

 1. Navigate to the [Neon Vercel Integration page](https://vercel.com/integrations/neon), and click **Add integration**.
    ![Add integration](/docs/guides/vercel_add_integration.png)
 1. Select a **Vercel Account** to add the integration to.
 1. Select the Vercel projects to add the integration to.
 You can select **All Projects** or **Specific Projects** but be aware that you can only connect one Vercel project to one Neon project and vice versa.
-By selecting **All projects**, you are simply making the integration available to use with all of your Vercel projects.
+By selecting **All projects**, you are simply [making the integration available to other Vercel projects](#make-the-integration-available-to-other-vercel-projects).
 1. Review the permissions required by the integration, and click **Install**.
 1. In the **Integrate Neon** dialog:
     1. Select a Vercel project.